atom/mixto/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  # Mixto: A simple mixin superclass
 [![CI](https://github.com/atom/mixto/actions/workflows/ci.yml/badge.svg)](https://github.com/atom/mixto/actions/workflows/ci.yml)

 To create a mixin, subclass mixto: